sstallion/vimwiki-cli/CONTRIBUTING.md

 > **Note**: This guide assumes you have a working Python installation (most
 > versions are supported) and have the Python Package Installer available in
-> your $PATH.
+> the current user's $PATH.

 To get started, [fork][2] this repository on GitHub and clone a working copy for
 development:

     $ git clone git@github.com:YOUR-USERNAME/vimwiki-cli.git

-Once cloned, change the directory to your working copy, create a new virtualenv, and activate the environment:
+Once cloned, change the directory to your working copy, create a new virtual environment, and activate:

-    $ virtualenv venv
+    $ python -m venv venv
     $ source venv/bin/activate

-> **Note**: If the `virtualenv` package is not available, it can be installed
+> **Note**: If building for Python 2.7, the `virtualenv` package should be used
-> locally by issuing `pip install --user virtualenv`.
+> instead, which can be installed locally by issuing `pip install --user virtualenv`.

 Dependencies are managed via `setuptools`; to set up the environment for development, issue:

-    $ pip install -e ".[test]"
+    $ python -m pip install -e ".[test]"

-Once you are finished making changes, be sure to check the output of `pycodestyle` and `pytest`.
+Once you are finished making changes, be sure to check the output of `pycodestyle` and `pytest` by issuing:

+    $ python -m pycodestyle
+    $ python -m pytest

 At a minimum, there should be no test regressions and additional tests should be added for new functionality.
 If user-facing changes are introduced, be sure add an entry to the `Unreleased` section in [CHANGELOG.md].

 With that out of the way, you may now commit your changes and create a [pull request][3] against the `master` branch for review!

 ## Making New Releases

-Making new releases is automated by the Travis CI deployment pipeline.
+Making new releases is automated by GitHub Actions.
 Releases should only be created from the `master` branch; as such `master` should be passing tests at all times.

 To make a new release, follow these steps:

-1. Install deploy dependencies by issuing `pip install -e ".[deploy]"`.
+1. Install release dependencies by issuing:

+       $ python -m pip install -e '.[release]'

-2. Verify `pycodestyle` and `pytest` are passing locally.
+2. Verify `pycodestyle` and `pytest` are passing locally (see above).

-3. Increment the version number by issuing `bump2version <major|minor|patch>`.
+3. Increment the version number by issuing:

+       $ bump2version <major|minor|patch>

 4. Create a new section in [CHANGELOG.md] for the new version, and move items from `Unreleased` to this section.
 Links should also be updated to point to the correct tags for comparison.

-5. Verify release notes by issuing `scripts/release_notes.py v<version>`.
+5. Verify release notes by issuing:

+       $ python scripts/release_notes.py v<version>

-6. Commit changes by issuing `git commit -a -m "Release v<version>"`.
+6. Commit outstanding changes by issuing:

+       $ git commit -a -m 'Release v<version>'

-7. Create a release tag by issuing `git tag -a -m "Release v<version>" v<version>`.
+7. Create a release tag by issuing:

+       $ git tag -a -m 'Release v<version>' v<version>

-8. Push changes to `master` by issuing `git push origin master --tags`.
+8. Push changes to the remote `master` branch by issuing:

-9. Verify Travis CI deploys successfully to PyPI and GitHub.
+       $ git push origin master --tags

+9. Verify the results of the [Release][4] workflow.

 ## License